barryvdh/laravel-ide-helper/README.md

 > Please make sure to back up your models, before writing the info.

 Writing to the models should keep the existing comments and only append new properties/methods.
-The existing PHPDoc is replaced, or added if not found.
+It will not update changed properties/methods.

-With the `--reset (-R)` option, the existing PHPDocs are ignored, and only the newly found columns/relations are saved as PHPDocs.
+With the `--reset (-R)` option, the whole existing PHPDoc is replaced, including any comments that have been made.
+The `--smart-reset` option will instead keep the 'text' part of the phpdoc comment, and just replace all the property/method defininitions.

 ```bash
 php artisan ide-helper:models "App\Models\Post"